jub0bs/cors/README.md

 the various resources accessible under the `/api/` path are now configured for CORS as desired.

+## A note about testing

+Be aware that, for performance reasons, CORS middleware produced by this library closely adheres to guarantees (provided by [the Fetch standard][fetch]) about the format of some CORS headers.
+In particular, if you wish to write tests that exercise CORS middleware via CORS-preflight requests that include an [`Access-Control-Request-Headers` header][acrh], keep in mind that you should specify the comma-separated elements in that header value

+- in lower case,
+- in lexicographical order,
+- without repetitions.

+Otherwise, the CORS middleware will cause preflight to fail.

 ## Documentation

 The documentation is available on [pkg.go.dev][pkgsite].